 This fund was created upon the receipt of a bequest from the estate of Edna Rollins.
-The net income is distributed on an annual basis to the East Aurora Educational Foundation Fund within the Community Foundation, Edna M. Rollins Elementary School and St. John’s Episcopal Church.
+The net income is distributed on an annual basis to the Aurora East Educational Endowment Foundation Fund within the Community Foundation, Edna M. Rollins Elementary School and St. John’s Episcopal Church.

 Edna M. Rollins (1916-2010) was born in Aurora and lived in the community her entire life.
 In 1958, she built her home in Montgomery, and it remained her home until she retired to Jennings Terrace in 2007.
 It was at Jennings that she passed away on May 25, 2010.